Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 - **Detection vs Confirmation**
   The analysis focused on detecting suspicious behaviour, but additional correlation would be required to confirm a full security incident in a real-world scenario.

+These limitations reflect real-world SOC environments, where analysts must make decisions based on incomplete or imperfect data.

 ---

 ## 🚩 Indicators of Compromise (IOCs)

-The following indicators were identified during log analysis and can be used for detection and threat hunting.
+The following indicators were identified during  analysis and can be used for detection and threat hunting.

 ### 🔺 Suspicious Source IPs